Amazon’s SaaS Boost tool addresses dev challenges

 On the analytics side, SaaS Boost includes a collection of tenant-focused graphs that can be used to analyze trends.
 Beyond this, the tool enables integration with preprovisioned infrastructure that can aggregate and surface custom metrics views.

-In a blog post, AWS worldwide partner solution architecture Adrian Luca said that the goal is to “build a vibrant community of developers using AWS SaaS Boost” for production workloads.
+In a blog post, AWS worldwide partner solution architecture Adrian De Luca said that the goal is to “build a vibrant community of developers using AWS SaaS Boost” for production workloads.
 “We’d like to [encourage] contributors [to donate] code to enhance and optimize … features.
 As the project matures, we plan to invite other maintainers to take active roles in determining the project’s direction,” he wrote.
-“Throughout the preview period with developers all over the world, we received interest from large industry-leading software companies who want to offer their traditional products in an easier way, startups who want to build new products with it, and systems integrators modernizing enterprise software of behalf of customers.”
+“Throughout the preview period with developers all over the world, we received interest from large industry-leading software companies who want to offer their traditional products in an easier way, startups who want to build new products with it, and systems integrators modernizing enterprise software on behalf of customers.”

 VentureBeatVentureBeat's mission is to be a digital town square for technical decision-makers to gain knowledge about transformative technology and transact.
 Our site delivers essential information on data technologies and strategies to guide you as you lead your organizations.
 We invite you to become a member of our community, to access: